chuanqisun/htmaa-2025/src/posts/week-10/index.md

 ![Side with bubbles](./media/v5-09.webp)
 **Rough side due to vacuum processing**

-The two sides didn't fit very well due to inconsistent interface.
-I had to belt-sand edges and deburr the grove to make them fit.
+The two sides didn't fit very well due to an inconsistent interface.
+I had to belt-sand the edges and deburr the groove to make them fit.
 I also repeatedly coupled and decoupled the two parts until they finally fit smoothly.

 ![In context](./media/v5-12.webp)
-**How hard should I shaking to reach 99% speed of light?**
+**How hard should I shake to reach 99% the speed of light?**

 ### V6-V7: Details

-During these final iterations, I made the following improvements based everything observed in previous versions:
+During these final iterations, I made the following improvements based on everything observed in previous versions:

 - Add chamfer to mother mold for easier demolding
 - Increase silicone base thickness to prevent tearing